 - Does pytest-django work with the pytest-xdist plugin?

 - How/where can I get help with pytest/pytest-django?

 - Contributing to pytest-django

 Why would I use this instead of Django’s manage.py test command?¶

 Running the test suite with py.test offers some features that are not present in Django’s standard test mechanism:

 - Less boilerplate: no need to import unittest, create a subclass with methods.
 Just write tests as regular functions.

-- No pain of switching: Existing unittest-style tests will still work without any modifications.
+- Easy switching: Existing unittest-style tests will still work without any modifications.

 See the py.test documentation for more information on py.test.